its5Q/izabela-engines/README.md

 - For CUDA acceleration (GPU):
   ```
-  run_cuda.cmd
+  run_cuda.ps1
   ```

 - For CPU-only mode:
   ```
-  run_cpu.cmd
+  run_cpu.ps1
   ```

-The server will start on `http://127.0.0.1:8000`.
-It must always be running when you want to use it in Izabela
+The server will start on `http://127.0.0.1:6556` (or other port you've chosen).
+It must always be running when you want to use it in Izabela.

 ## Connecting to Izabela

 1. Open Izabela
 2. Go to Settings > Speech Engine
 3. Select the "Custom" engine
-4. Enter `http://127.0.0.1:8000` in the "API Endpoint" field.
+4. Enter `http://127.0.0.1:6556` (or other port you've chosen) in the "API Endpoint" field.
 The API Key field can be left empty.
 5. Select any voice from the list.
 6. Enjoy your local and free TTS!